ddhp/react-isomorphic-boilerplate/README.md

 This boilerplate would help you build a react/redux/react-router isomorphic/universal web app

 ## Feature
-- isomorphic: same code runs on server and browser
+- isomorphic: same code runs on server and browser.
-- SEO: information benefits to search engine would be rendered on server side
+- SEO: information benefits to search engine would be rendered on server side.
-- easy to start
+- easy to start.
-- production ready
+- production ready.

 ## Concept
 ### Development